Authenticity and Modernity Party: Establishment

-Controversy and alleged palace involvement
+Controversies

 Although Fouad Ali El Himma, a close friend of Mohammed VI, was key in the foundation of the party and many observers—including the American ambassador in Morocco—have described the party as "the palace party", a Moroccan court sentenced politician Abdellah El Kadiri to a fine of 4 million Dirhams (US$500,000) after it judged that alleging that the Palace had a role in the foundation of the party amounts to slander.
 Abdellah El Kadiri was president of one of the political parties that merged itself into the Authenticity and Modernity Party.

 Development since 2009

 Mohamed Cheikh Biadillah was elected as the first secretary-general on 22 February 2009.

 In the 2009 communal elections, the party won the greatest number of seats, replacing the Istiqlal Party as the leading force.
 Due to defections from other parties, the PAM became a major force in parliament.
 In October 2009, it took over the presidency of the House of Councillors.

 On the eve of the 2011 parliamentary election the PAM formed an alliance with seven other political parties of very disparate political outlooks called the "Alliance for Democracy".
 The party won 47 out of 325 seats in the election, becoming the fourth-largest party in the parliament.
 After the victory of the Islamist PJD, the PAM announced it would go into opposition.

 The PAM won 102 seats in the October 2016 parliamentary election, an increase of 55, making it the second largest party.

+The PAM won 87 seats in the 2021 parliamentary election, a fall of 15 seats since the last election, but still remaining the second largest party.